thebrisklab/RestingStateMultiband/README.md

 Scripts supporting "Which multiband factor should you choose for your resting-state fMRI study?"

+Data are available at https://openneuro.org/datasets/ds003540.
+Note scripts include here need to be adapted for the files on OpenNeuro, which were renamed using the BIDS standard.

 A) Shell scripts.
 These must be run first:

 1. `preprocessing_loopSubjects.sh` loops through the subjects and creates a copy of